North Nicosia: Sports

 North Nicosia is home to several sports venues.
 The center of sports in the city is considered to be the Atatürk Sports Complex, home of the Nicosia Atatürk Stadium, which is the biggest stadium in the island with a capacity of 28,000 people.
 The stadium is the home of Çetinkaya and Yenicami.
 The sports complex also hosts the Atatürk Sports Hall, which functions as an arena for basketball, volleyball and handball, the Atatürk Indoor Swimming Pool, where popular swimming competitions are held with Turkish teams also participating, tennis courts and headquarters of the Turkish Cypriots sports federations of several branches.
 The complex also hosts an athlete training facility, and is accessible to disabled athletes.
 The Nicosia Turkish Municipality is active in terms of building new sports facilities and has done so in the Metehan area, with projects underway in the Hamitköy and Haspolat regions.

-North Nicosia has hosted international sports organizations.
+North Nicosia has hosted international sports organisations.
 It hosted the 9th Global Taekwondo Federation World Taekwondo Championship in 2013 and the Economic Cooperation Organization University Games in 2013.
 Its prospects of hosting and participating in many international tournaments are hindered by an international sports embargo.
 It was also part of the annual Cyprus Rally in 2014, which garnered huge popular attention and attracted crowds.

 The universities contribute significantly to the sports life of North Nicosia.
 The Near East University has the only Olympic pool in the island with an area of 2700 square meters, and over 12000 people have attended swimming courses in the pool.
 It also has a modern sports hall and a health and wellness campus covering more than 2000 square meters.
 Its synchronised swimming team carries out regular performances and is active in several branches.
 The CIU Arena of the Cyprus International University has a total area of 22,500 square metres and is the biggest integrated sports complex in Northern Cyprus.
 It hosts an indoor sports hall, an indoor swimming pool, tennis courts and other facilities from a beach handball arena to a climbing wall.
 It also has the CIU Foxes teams, whose men's handball branch won the national league two times in a row.